hoo5418415/IOT113/HW1/readme.md

 𝑐
 +
 noise
-y=a⋅X+c+noise, where:
-a is the slope, selected by the user. c is the intercept with added Gaussian noise to simulate real-world data variability.
-Dataset Size: The number of points (n) can be adjusted from 10 to 500 based on user input, providing flexibility in the complexity of the data.
+y=a⋅X+c+noise.
+a: Slope (user-defined).
+c: Intercept with added Gaussian noise.
+Dataset Size:
+Adjustable from 10 to 500 points.
 3. Data Preparation
-Data Splitting: The dataset is split into training and testing sets using an 80-20 split, ensuring that the model is evaluated on unseen data to check its generalization capabilities.
-X_train, y_train: Used to train the linear regression model.
-X_test, y_test: Used to evaluate the performance of the model.
+Data Splitting:
+Split into training (80%) and testing (20%) sets.
+Training Sets:
+X_train, y_train: For model training.
+Testing Sets:
+X_test, y_test: For evaluating model performance.
 4. Modeling
+Model Selection:
-Model Selection: A Linear Regression model from the sklearn library is chosen due to its simplicity and interpretability for this demonstration.
+Linear Regression model from sklearn.
+Model Training:
-Model Training: The model is fitted using the training data with the fit method, allowing it to learn the relationship between X and y.
+Fitted using the training data to learn the relationship between X and y.
 5. Evaluation
 Performance Metrics:
-Mean Squared Error (MSE): This metric quantifies the average squared difference between the predicted values and the actual values.
-Lower values indicate better model performance.
+Mean Squared Error (MSE):
+Measures average squared difference between predicted and actual values.
+R-squared:
-R-squared: This metric provides insight into the proportion of variance in the dependent variable that can be explained by the independent variable.
-Values closer to 1 indicate a better fit.
+Indicates the proportion of variance in the dependent variable explained by the independent variable.
+Output:
-Output: The MSE and R-squared values are displayed in the app, providing immediate feedback to users on the model’s performance.
+MSE and R-squared values displayed for user feedback.
 6. Deployment
 Visualization:
-Scatter Plot: Displays actual data points, allowing users to visualize how well the regression model fits the data.
+Scatter Plot:
+Displays actual data points.
+Regression Line:
-Regression Line: Plots the predicted values from the linear regression model, highlighting the relationship between X and y.
+Shows predicted values from the model.
+Integration:
-Integration: Both visualizations are combined using Altair, and rendered in a responsive manner in the Streamlit app.
+Combined visualizations using Altair for responsive display in Streamlit.
+User Interaction:
-User Interaction: The sidebar allows users to adjust the slope (a), intercept noise (c), and the number of points (n), leading to real-time updates in the model and visualizations.
+Sidebar options to adjust slope, intercept noise, and number of points for real-time updates.
 Conclusion
-The application provides an interactive platform for users to explore linear regression concepts dynamically.
-By adjusting parameters, users can better understand the impact of different slope and intercept values on model performance and visualization.
+The application provides an interactive platform for users to explore linear regression concepts, enhancing understanding through dynamic parameter adjustments and visualizations.